cssrikanth/cssrikanth.github.io/_pages/about.md

 My main PhD topic involves the study of the effect of surface roughness in supersonic turbulent fluid flows.
 To achieve this, I will be performing Direct Numerical Simulations using our groups in-house code [STREAmS](https://github.com/matteobernardini/STREAmS).
 Apart from this, I am also mainly involved in extending our solver to use GPU resources from either NVIDIA or AMD architectures using HIP.

 I am parallely involved in other research and personal projects.
 I would like to use this website to frequently update my progress.
-Also, I generally come across interesting things that I feel is worth sharing with others.
-You can find these [here](others).
+[Here](others) are some interesting resources that I feel are worth sharing.